Vengeance: A Love Story

 Vengeance: A Love Story is a 2017 American action thriller film directed by Johnny Martin, written by John Mankiewicz, and starring Nicolas Cage, Don Johnson, Anna Hutchison, Talitha Bateman and Deborah Kara Unger.
 It is based on the 2003 novel Rape: A Love Story by Joyce Carol Oates.
 The film was released on September 15, 2017, by FilmRise.

 Premise

-A policeman investigating a single mother's rape soon takes matters into his own hands after the attackers are acquitted in court.
+Single mother Teena is brutally assaulted and raped by a local gang in front of her 12-year-old daughter Bethie.
+Despite Bethie being able to identify the attackers, the defense hires a local hot-shot defense attorney Jay Kirkpatrick (Don Johnson) who manipulates the law to their advantage and the attackers are acquitted in court through bribery with the accused's families.
+When the criminals are set free, Gulf War veteran and detective John Dromoor (Nicolas Cage) is dismayed by the lack of justice and plots revenge against the men on Teena's behalf.